top of page

 However, individuals with uncontrolled hypertension, cardiovascular conditions, or certain respiratory illnesses should consult a healthcare provider before beginning hypopressive training.
 You can still do Hypopressives but without the Apnoea breath.

-Getting Started
+Getting Started with Hypopressives

 Though Hypopressives can look simple, proper technique is key.
 It's highly recommended to learn from a certified Hypopressive practitioner, especially when starting out.
-I did my training with Hypopressives Scotland (Level 1) and I offer 1:1 sessions in Bournville Birmingham.
+I did my training with Hypopressives Scotland (Level 1) and I offer 1:1 sessions in Bournville, Birmingham.

 With regular practice—even just 10–15 minutes a few times a week—many people begin to notice changes in how their core feels and functions.